 We are sharing the analysis data related to this paper as follows.
 Please cite the paper as a courtesy of using our shared data (Han Z, Long Y, Wang X, Hou J. 2019.
 Urban redevelopment at the block level: Methodology and its application to all Chinese cities.
 Environment and Planning B: Urban Analytics and City Science.
 DOI: 10.1177/2399808319843928).

-The ShapeFiles of all urban blocks with estimated redevelopment information are available upon request addressed to Dr Ying LONG (firstname.lastname@example.org).
+The ShapeFiles of all urban blocks with estimated redevelopment information (over 100 MB, too large to share on this page!) are available upon request addressed to Dr Ying LONG (firstname.lastname@example.org).
 Note that we only reply emails with good manner.